Stability of emergent time periodicity in a few-body interacting system: Abstract

 \section{Abstract}

-\steve{Dissipative time crystals are many-body open quantum systems that exhibit non-trivial time periodic motion at late times.} We examine the onset and resilience of such emergent time periodicity in a few-body all-to-all interacting Lipkin-Meshkov-Glick model, where one of the constituents is locally in contact with a thermal bath.
-Employing both a collision model framework and a suitable time-continuous description, we show that stable time-crystalline behavior can only be exhibited when the bath acts as purely dissipative channel.
-We assess the role that the microscopic interactions within the system play, establishing that for the all-to-all model the introduction of temperature leads to a melting of the \steve{dissipative} time crystallinity, in contrast to stable long-time periodicity which can be maintained for nearest neighbor $XXZ$ type interactions.
+We examine the onset and resilience of emergent time periodicity in a few-body all-to-all interacting Lipkin-Meshkov-Glick model, where one of the constituents is locally in contact with a thermal bath.
+Employing both a collision model framework and a suitable time-continuous description, we show that stable time-periodic behavior can only be exhibited when the bath acts as a purely dissipative channel.
+We assess the role that the microscopic interactions within the system play, establishing that for the all-to-all model the introduction of temperature leads to a melting of the emergent time periodicity, in contrast to stable long-time behavior which can be maintained for nearest neighbor $XXZ$ type interactions.